AndrewL97/DabberStation13/README.md

 Use dream daemon to host, Don't use port 9999 or 0, because it enables local testing mode and makes a few debugging stuff enabled.

-You need to edit admin_verbs.dm to change admins.
+You need to edit ADMIN_REWORK.dm to change admins.
 And you need to create a webhook.txt file and webhookAdmin.txt file in the config folder, These are used for the discord webhooks. webhook.txt is a webhook that logs player chat, and webhookAdmin.txt is a adminhelp webhook.

 Gamemodes cannot be configured yet.